JuliaDynamics/NetworkDynamics.jl/docs/src/directed_and_weighted_graphs.md

 ## Setting up the ODEProblem

 Defining `VertexFunction` and `EdgeFunction` is similar to the example before.
-The macros `@inline` and `Base.@propagate_inbounds` give the compiler more freedom to compile efficient code.
+The macro `Base.@propagate_inbounds` tells the compiler to inline the function and propagate the inbounds context.
 For more details see the julia [documentation](https://docs.julialang.org/en/v1/devdocs/boundscheck/).

 ```@example fhn
 using NetworkDynamics

-@inline Base.@propagate_inbounds function fhn_electrical_vertex!(dv, v, edges, p, t)
+Base.@propagate_inbounds function fhn_electrical_vertex!(dv, v, edges, p, t)
     dv[1] = v[1] - v[1]^3 / 3 - v[2]
     dv[2] = (v[1] - a) * ϵ
     for e in edges